robertorosero/pyhtonmig/Doc/library/stdtypes.rst

       A tuple of integers the length of :attr:`ndim` giving the size in bytes to access each element for each dimension of the array.

+   .. attribute:: readonly

+      A bool indicating whether the memory is read only.

    .. memoryview.suboffsets isn't documented because it only seems useful for C